 Heather Hicks will become the third person to serve as Communications Director for the Trump administration.
 Hicks had served in this role on an interim basis, but she has now been promoted and the job is entirely hers.
 The administration is hoping that Hicks brings some stability to the position after Anthony Scaramucci spent only ten days in this position this past July.

-cheap showy jewelry or ornament on clothing
+cheap showy jewelry or ornament

 Apple presented the new iPhones this week, including one model with facial recognition technology that will cost $1000.
 Let's put aside whether the new iPhone will be worth the money or not.
 Using a scan of your face to open something up is ridiculously cool.
 Facial recognition is in every sci-fi movie ever, and the fact that Apple has made it a reality